AVGVSTVS96/remark-sectionize/README.md

-> This is a fork of Jake Low's [remark-sectionize](https://github.com/jake-low/remark-sectionize), modified by adding a remark-sectionize.d.ts file to get rid of the no type declaration file error in my Astro project.
-I've also added a test for the type declaration file.
+> This is an experimental fork of Jake Low's [remark-sectionize](https://github.com/jake-low/remark-sectionize), converted to TypeScript.

 # remark-sectionize

 This is a [remark](https://github.com/remarkjs/remark) plugin to wrap each